hunter-teacher-cert/cohort-3-summer-work-pelfers21/02_livecode_P5JAVASCRIPT.md

  // BEEG REVEAL: The background is one of our game colors and there is only 1 rectangle drawn, not 2!

 	// Make a rectangle that covers the left half of your canvas.
 Fill it with your second color, then use noStroke() to remove the outline.

+  // DELIBERATE-ERROR: create rectangle of wrong size/location
+  // STUDENT-PROMPT: how do we color in our rectangle?
+(Make sure to discuss order.)

   // If we have time: write code to display who wins!